Fn-studyo/patronize-api/README.md

 # Patronize API Task

-This project was generated with ❤.
+This project was generated with ❤ by yours truely.

 ## Technology
 `Adonis Js`